 Israel's military dismisses officers over World Central Kitchen airstrike

-In a briefing to journalists, the Israeli military said it had coordinated the aid group's movements, but that the aid operation had not been communicated down the chain of command to the soldiers on the ground who carried out the strikes.
+"The IDF cannot credibly investigate its own failure in Gaza," the group said in a statement, using the initials for the Israel Defense Forces.

-It said soldiers identified two gunmen near the trucks as workers were unloading aid in the World Central Kitchen warehouse but that the military did not open fire on them because they were in an aid warehouse.
+In a briefing to journalists late Thursday, Israeli military spokesman Daniel Hagari and Yoav Har-Even, who heads the military's unit that investigates allegations of misconduct, described "a lot of mistakes" that led to the deadly strikes.

-When a three-car convoy left the warehouse, soldiers thought a man entering a vehicle was carrying a rifle which was subsequently identified as a backpack, a military spokesman said.
+When a three-car convoy left the warehouse, soldiers thought the group entering a vehicle was carrying a rifle when, in hindsight, it appears to have been only a bag, the military officials said in the press briefing.

 Israel's aerial surveillance cameras could not identify World Central Kitchen's logos on the roofs of the vehicles because it was nighttime, past 10 p.m., the military said.